keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 the deployment process.

-If you set Keptn helm chart value `schedulingGatesEnabled` to `true`, and you do have a K8s version greater than 1.26, Keptn will not install a scheduler plugin, but it will use the [Pod Scheduling Readiness K8s API](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness).
+If you set Keptn helm chart value `schedulingGatesEnabled` to `true`, and you do have a K8s version greater than 1.26, Keptn does not install a scheduler plugin.
+Instead, it uses
+the [Pod Scheduling Readiness K8s API](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness).

 ## Keptn Scheduling Gates for K8s 1.27 and above